YufenyuyClaris/EKS-Demo1/README.md

     Kubectl get pods
     kubectl exec -it containername -- bin/bash

 #  Database configuration.
-Here 2 seperate databases will be deployed and one
+Here 2 seperate databases will be deployed
     cd into the path having the database configuration file and add the secrets kubectl apply -f mongo-secrets.yaml
     Reference the secret in the database configuration file